kragorg/dng/2025-03-16 — Dungeons and Gardens.md

 Scarlet and Whisper exchange glances before fixing their gazes upon the rogue.
 Recognition flickers in Whisper’s eyes, a soft chuckle escaping her lips as she recalls their prior exchange on the rooftops of Pelc’s Curiosities.
 Scarlet’s expression is more guarded as she steps forward, her tone firm yet open.
 “Who are you?” she demands, her eyes narrowing with a blend of caution and curiosity.
 “And what do you want?”

-The rogue, sensing the weight of Scarlet’s inquiry, spreads his arms in a gesture of openness.
+The rogue spreads his arms in a gesture of openness.
 “Let me introduce myself.
 I am called Doctor Pepe,” he announces.
-“I assure you, I was not part of the bandits you encountered before.
+“I assure you, I was not a party to the bandits you encountered before.
 Like you, I’ve been drawn into the orbit of this mystery, investigating the source of this debilitating disease afflicting the village.”

 Kragor steps forward, his bearing equal parts caution and curiosity.
 “Well met, Doctor Pepe.
 What do you know of this cave?”

 “Just before daybreak, I witnessed three cloaked figures enter the cave— a dwarf and two elves, if I’m not mistaken.”
 Doctor Pepe’s eyes, sharp and perceptive, scan the adventurers’ faces, gauging their reaction.
-“Whatever transpires within those shadowed halls, it may well relate to the affliction that has beset Palebank.”
+“Whatever transpires within, it may well relate to the affliction that has beset Palebank.”

 The party exchanges thoughtful glances.
 After weighing their options, the adventurers come to a shared conclusion.
 Offering the rouge a nod of acceptance, Kragor extends the group’s unspoken consensus.
 “Then let us consider you an ally, Doctor Pepe.
 Together, we may better contend with whatever lies within the heart of Croaker Cave.”

-## A cautious entry
+## Trepidation’s threshold

 As the party assesses the scene at the cave entrance, Elara’s sharp eyes catch sight of myriad footprints— heavy and light, large and small— tracing paths both in and out of the cavern’s yawning mouth.